-Bord Scannán na hEireann/Irish Film Board welcomes the news that members of the Motion Picture Association (MPA) welcomes news against three pirate websites
+Bord Scannán na hEireann/Irish Film Board welcomes the news that members of the Motion Picture Association (MPA) win injunction against three pirate websites

 Bord Scannán na hÉireann/the Irish Film Board (IFB) welcomes the news that members of the Motion Picture Association (MPA) have won an injunction against three pirate websites which are providing film and television content illegally to consumers in Ireland.